-Because we didn’t have a professional sink to prepare our hair we used Batiste Dry Shampoo.
+If you don’t have a professional sink to prepare your hair use Batiste Dry Shampoo.
 It’s great for cleaning your hair and easy to use.
 It removes the oils and adds body and texture so styling is easier.
 Once you’re all dolled up, take some selfies for Instagram and post your fun!

 Tip #7.
 Family Camp Out Indoors

 Spring break weather doesn’t always cooperate with rain and clouds, but that doesn’t mean you can’t have some good old-fashioned camping fun.
 We camp indoors and have a blast each year.
 The kids look forward to it each year.